Jasonluo666/ANUFifty50-Online-Mentoring-Platform/README.md

 1. ANU Fifty50
 2. Potential mentees and mentors

+#### CLIENT EXPECTATIONS
+1. In terms of the website, the client expectations are a functioning prototype by the end of Semester 1, 2017 and a tested version ready for release at the end of Semester 2, 2017.
+2. The client expects the team to communicate constantly through Slack and regular meetings.
+3. The client is happy with the progress so far and understands why the MVP (Minimal Viable Product) has been delayed.
+They are also happy that the team has taken user feedback into account.

+#### HOW OUR PROJECT IS MAKING THINGS BETTER FOR THE CLIENT?
+The Online Mentoring Platform automates the mentoring program for our client.
+Currently, the mentoring program uses Wattle and Google Docs for management.
+There is an administrative overhead with this as everything has to be done manually.
+This also limits the program to be just at the ANU.
+Through the platform, the overhead is reduced and it also gives rise to the possibility of expansion to other universities.

 #### TOOLS USED
 1. Github for source code and version control.
 2. Slack for team and client communication.